medic/cht-gateway/README.md

 If you're configuring `medic-gateway` for use with other services, you will need to use the _generic_ build of `medic-gateway`, and find out the value for _webapp URL_ from your tech support.

+### CDMA Compatibility Mode

+Some CDMA networks have limited support for multipart SMS messages.
+This can occur within the same network, or only when sending SMS from a GSM network to a CDMA network.
+Check this box if `medic-gateway` is running on a GSM network and:

+* multipart messages sent to CDMA phones never arrive; or
+* multipart messages sent to CDMA phones are truncated

 # API

 This is the API specification for communications between `medic-gateway` and a web server.
 Messages in both directions are `application/json`.